What is Mainframe? | History, Features, and Pros/Cons

 Differences Between Mainframe and Supercomputer

-A mainframe computer can process data but still have some ground to cover compared to supercomputers’ computing power.
+A mainframe computer can process data, but it still has some ground to cover compared to supercomputers’ computing power.
 On the bright side, they are reliable and valuable for essential tasks.

 People created supercomputers to make PCs more powerful.
 The military, science, and engineering fields also use them.

-We need to tell apart PCs.
+We need to tell them apart.
 In the past, engineers made supercomputers.
 At present, telling them apart takes effort.

 Mainframe Advantages and Disadvantages